toledy/spotify/advanced_models.md

 - $MSLE$ (Mean Squared Log Error)
 - $MEAE$ (Median Absolute Error)

-3) **Model Fitting**: here, we will fit 9 different ensemble regressors on the training data and then predict using the test data
+3) **Model Fitting**: Here, we will fit 9 different advanced regressors on the training data and then predict using the test data
 - Gradient Boosting Regressor
 - Random Forest Regressor
 - Huber Regressor